serokell/morley-zurihac/README.md

 # Morley Hackathon (ZuriHac 2019)

+Are you interested in smart contracts?
+If you want to learn about them and get hands-on experience, developers from Serokell and Tocqueville are happy to offer some real-world tasks to you and help you to solve them.

 [Morley](https://gitlab.com/morley-framework/morley) is a set of developer tools for the [Michelson language](https://tezos.gitlab.io/master/whitedoc/michelson.html) which is the smart contract language of the [Tezos blockchain](https://tezos.com/).
 Tezos is a new platform for smart contracts and decentralized applications.
 It's based on a Proof-of-Stake consensus algorithm and can evolve by upgrading itself.
 Its smart contract language — Michelson – is a low-level stack-based language.
 Unlike many other smart contract languages, Michelson is statically typed which can prevent many errors in contracts before they are deployed.

-The best way to quickly learn Michelson is to go through
-* Now please go through [this tutorial](https://gitlab.com/morley-framework/michelson-tutorial) to get familiar with Michelson.
+* Go through [this tutorial](https://gitlab.com/morley-framework/michelson-tutorial) to get familiar with Michelson.
 * After that, please clone https://gitlab.com/morley-framework/morley to start hacking.
 * If you have Docker, you can try `morley` without building anything, just run the `scripts/morley.sh` script in the repo.
 * In order to build the project, you need [Stack](https://docs.haskellstack.org/en/stable/README/).